jhughes/glamourer/README.md

 - **Item Recoloring**: Change the colors of any item in the game and see it in your inventory, equipment, on the ground, etc.
 - **Glamour Plates**: Organize multiple item recolors into glamour plates that can be enabled/disabled together
+- **Display Style**: Choose whether a glamours appear only on yourself or also on other players
 - **Color Groups**: Similar colors on an item are automatically grouped, allowing batch editing with a single picker
 - **Import/Export**: Share plates with your friends by importing and exporting JSON